 H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2017-2018 academic year (see the next item below), use the 2017-2018 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2018-2019 academic year (see the next item below), use the 2018-2019 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: $\Box$ 2018-2019 estimated or $\boxtimes$ 2017-2018 final

-Which needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3)
+ndicate the academic year f 2019-2020 estimated or which data are reported for items H1 , H2 , H2A , and H6 below: \boxtimes 2018-2019 final Which needs-analysis methor Federal methodology (F Institutional methodology Both FM and IM , rly H3)